Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'You have also given me the shield of Your salvation, And Your right hand upholds me; And Your gentleness makes me great.'
 (Psalm 18:35)
 - faith based on salvation: w/o faith you cannot receive salvation by having a grasp on truth (you would dismiss it or think it's foolish)
 	- w/o faith you dismiss God & ignore the Holy Spirit's directions
+	- w/o faith can't go forth w/ gospel of peace (why stand/fight for something you don't believe in)
+	- w/o faith can't claim Christ's righteousness or use sword of spirit (b/c you don't believe in word of God)

+Increase faith:
+- Hearing God's word
+>'So faith comes from hearing, and hearing by the word of Christ.'
+(Romans 10:17)
+-